Now with draws every Tuesday and Friday!

 - Extra is available with this game.

-- You may purchase play(s) valid for more than one draw.
+- You may purchase one or more plays valid for more than one draw.

 - The Replay option is also available with this game.